pardnchiu/pardnchiu/README.md

 # README
 > [!Note]
+> Specializing in IT room design, virtualization platforms, full-stack web development, and native iOS development<br>
 > Show code, not just words.
 All I want to say is in repos
 > 1. Only sharing my independently developed projects.
 > 2. If this is insufficient to assess my ability, we are not a good fit.